libmapper/UnityMapper/docs/api.md

 Create a custom class that derives from `LibmapperDevice`.
 This will allow you override the necessary methods to register your custom extensions.

 ## Type Converters
 Type converters are the simplest part of the API to implement.
-They allow you to tell UnityMapper how to convert your custom types to signals.
+They allow you to tell UnityMapper how to convert your custom types to simple numerical values.

 An example implementation for Unity's `Vector3` type is shown below:
 ```csharp